 It just wasn’t going to be Christmas without sugar cookies.
 But on Christmas Eve, it was too cold and too late to get in the car and go to the store for the pre-made ones, or the refrigerated dough ones.
 Besides, if I had six dozen, I would eat six dozen, and I didn’t need to do that.
 So, what to do?
 My solution was to develop a recipe for just a dozen sugar cookies.

 I looked on the internet, but no such luck.
 I went to several cookbooks, and between more than a few recipes, found a way to make fewer cookies.
-Yes, it is as much bother, but worth it for the wonderful aroma of fresh baked cookies in the air.
+Yes, it is just as much bother but you are done in half an hour, and it is worth it for the wonderful aroma of fresh baked cookies in the air.

 So I got together the wet and dry ingredients.
 Mixed well, and rolled out.